RossKnapman/MuDip/sphinx/improvements.rst

 #.
 In the header file, replace all instances of Cu2OSeO3 with the name of the new crystal.

 #.
-In the implementation file, replace the 8.92500 in the argument for the Sample constructor with the side-length of the unit cell of the new crystal structure, in Angstroms.
+In the implementation file, replace the 8.92500 in the argument for the Sample constructor with the side-length of the unit cell of the new crystal structure in Ångstroms.
 Note that, currently, all sides must be of the same length.

 #.
 Also in the implementation file, replace the :cpp:class:`CellAtom` objects with those containing information about the positions of the atoms of the new crystal within the unit cell in fractional coordinates, as well as whether or not the moment should be flipped with respect to the pattern defined by the :cpp:class:`MomentField` (true corresponds to flipped).